-Where a heritage item is registered by the New Zealand Historic Places Trust, The Council will inform the Trust in respect of any resource consent or District Plan change.
+Where a heritage item is registered by the New Zealand Historic Places Trust, Council will inform the Trust.
 Council will expect an application for resource consent that relates to a heritage item that is registered with the Trust to include written comments from the Trust.